Glasgow-ICG/open-optical-gating/README.md

 If the microscope is not being triggered, please check the connections.
 If the microscope is connected properly check all the required modules have been installed.
 After this, it would be best to check if the signals are being fired by AsclePius's pins and proceed accordingly.

-### Stage test

-The stages only apply when operating in Glasgow SPIM mode.

-The stage testing can be run through the 'stage_test.py'.
-This operates by obtaining the addresses of all available stages and then enters an enviroment to control the stages.
-The stages can be tested by entering various commands.

-*Note: The stages are assumed to be  a **SMC100CC/PP** and both the testing enviroment and the stage functions will need to be altered for different stages.
-The stage logic in both 'stage_test.py' and 'stage_control_functions.py' might also need to be updated if different.*

 ## Operating the timing box